wingchi/angular-jest/README.md

-# AngularJest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+# Angular with Jest Tests

+This project demos some basic unit tests in Angular using the Jest testing framework.

+- Node: `8.11.3`
+- Angular CLI: `6.0.8`
+- Yarn: `1.7.0`

 ## Development server